pymupdf/PyMuPDF/examples/ParseTabHelp.rst

 In many cases, this logic may be sufficient - even though several unnecessary columns will usually result.
 If you do not like this behaviour (and if you do know where your columns start), supply a ``columns = [c1, c2, ...]``.
 If the parsed rectangle's top-left x coordinate x0 is smaller than c1, the tuple ``[x0, c1, c2, ...]`` will be used.

 All encountered spans will then be distributed according to their left x coordinate, e.g. if ``c1 <= x < c2``, the text will land in column 1.
-If this is also the case for other spans in the same line, they will be concatenated to whatever is already there.
+If this is also the case for other spans in the same line, they will be concatenated to x.

 Notes
 ------
 Any differences in fonts, point sizes, changes between bold and italic, etc. will be ignored, and normal plain text will result.

+The example program ``TableExtract.py`` shows how all this works together.

+Best use of this method can be made when combined with a GUI document viewer.
+This gives you the chance to graphically determine a table's rectangle and its columns.
+An example for this is ``wxParseRect.py`` in this directory.